 We built our forts and called them the Alamo; we sang rude songs of the canebrake and cornfield; and the happiest days of the year to us who dwelt on the northern bluff of the river were those that brought us, in the loud puffing and whistling steamers of the olden time, to the mecca of our rural fancies, the bright and busy metropolis of St. Louis.”

 Warsaw back then was one of those Mississippi River towns whose founders were convinced it would be the next St. Louis.
 It never quite made it, and these days resembles St. Louis only insofar as both cities are losing people.
 (Warsaw was home to 1,900-plus people in 1960, but only 1,700-plus in 2000.)
 Jensen described having arrived in “what used to be the town of Warsaw.
 Patrons of the bars along the main drag probably think it still is Warsaw, but blocks of empty windows and shuttered doorways tell a different story.”
 Small-towners are usually entitled to resent the jaded sarcasm of travel writers, but sarcasm in this case is, sadly, not out of place; the town’s total industrial base consists of about 40 jobs.

 Complaints about small-town life in Forgottonia are revived by each new generation.
 A freshman in Duke University’s Class of 2004 looked forward to leaving his hometown of Pittsfield this way: “People have told me i'm gonna have a culture shock, and well, quite frankly, i sure as hell hope i do!!”

 * * *

 What Forgottonia has not been able to preserve is its people.
 When travel writer Bill Bryson drove across Pike County in the late 1980s, he found Hull, Pittsfield, Barry, and Oxville “devoid of life.”
 Travel writers are not always dependable demographers, but however much life there may or may not be in those towns they certainly boast fewer humans than they used to.
 Illinois as whole in 2000 averaged 223 residents per square mile in 2000.
-The Pike County that Bryson drove through had 21; at the turn of the century it had nearly 40.
+The Pike County that Bryson drove through had but 21 residents; at the turn of the century it had nearly 40.